RyaxTech/ryax-engine/README.md

 Ryax use several technologies, here are some tutorials:
-- Nix, the package manager: https://nix.dev/index.html
+- Nix, the package manager: [a generic tutorial](https://nix.dev/index.html)
-- Docker and kubernetes, the container system and its orchestration: https://container.training/
+- Docker and kubernetes, the container system and its orchestration: [a page with tutorials covering everything](https://container.training/)
-- Python3.asyncio, the concurrent python lib: https://realpython.com/async-io-python/
+- Python3.asyncio, the concurrent python lib: [A generic tutorial](https://realpython.com/async-io-python/)
-- RabbitMQ, the message broker: https://www.rabbitmq.com/tutorials/tutorial-one-python.html and http://tryrabbitmq.com/
+- RabbitMQ, the message broker: [the official tutorial](https://www.rabbitmq.com/tutorials/tutorial-one-python.html) and [an online simulator](http://tryrabbitmq.com/).

 ## Releasing